jen-taylor-shopify/JavaScript-fundamentals/recursion.md

 - Iterative functions like loops usually require less memory since they execute in a single execution context.
 Their memory requirements are small and fixed.
 - Recursive functions require multiple execution contexts which requires more memory.

+### 2. Recursive functions can be called indefinitely
+- Like iterative loops, a recursive function without an `if...else` statement or some sort of "setter" condition can end up calling itself indefinitely.
+- The JavaScript engine will limit the maximal recursion depth (how many times the function can call itself).
+It is usually ~10,000 (give or take).

 ## When should we use it?
 - When memory isn't an issue and a re-write as a loop only has trivial optimizations
-- When a task can be split into several small tasks of the same kind
+- When a task can be split into several small tasks of the same kind with different parameters
-- When working with nested data structures
+- When working with nested data or non-linear data structures
+-

 ## If possible show an example of its use in a Shopify marketing repository.